-If, then, Lexington Christian Academy, or any of your institutions, wishes to cultivate inquiry, then I recommend that it consider carefully its methods and effectiveness in reconstituting the lives of students as Christians, and whether or not it is prompting them toward long-term faithfulness in their private and public callings, and inspiring them to be agents of God's kingdom and shalom, and serving as healers in all that they do.
+If, then, the Covenant School, wishes to cultivate inquiry, then I recommend that it consider carefully its methods and effectiveness in reconstituting the lives of students as Christians, and whether or not it is prompting them toward long-term faithfulness in their private and public callings, and inspiring them to be agents of God's kingdom and shalom, and serving as healers in all that they do.
 Such an inquiry could be a significant step towards a vision of Christian education.